utlib/collections-uoft/docs/documentation/metadata.md

 _This section is a work in progress as of October 2025.
 It details how to convert MARC metadata into a spreadsheet for ingest into Collections U of T._

 For digitized items that have existing MARC records, [MARCEdit](https://marcedit.reeset.net/) can be used to create metadata spreadsheets for ingest into Collections U of T. MARCEdit is an external, open source tool used to interact with MARC metadata.
-In addition to the steps below that are specific to Collections U of T, you can read more tips about using it within [UTL staff documentation](https://connect.library.utoronto.ca/ERM/Documentation%20%26%20General%20Procedures/MarcEdit/) (external link - requires VPN + UTORid to access).

 Benefits of using this method: if MARC metadata already exists for digitized items, the MARCEdit work flow reduces human error in copying and pasting metadata into a spreadsheet.
 It can also help you batch extract MARC metadata into a spreadsheet, saving time if you have a significant number of MARC records that you want to convert into a spreadsheet for ingest into Collections U of T.

 Drawbacks: this work flow may introduce human error in mapping the resulting spreadsheet columns to the Collections U of T metadata spreadsheet.
 You will also need to ensure you tidy up any formatting specific to MARC from the spreadsheet prior to ingest.
 Read on to understand more.

+In addition to the steps below that are _specific_ to Collections U of T, you can read more general tips about using MARCEdit in [UTL staff documentation](https://connect.library.utoronto.ca/ERM/Documentation%20%26%20General%20Procedures/MarcEdit/) (external link - requires VPN + UTORid to access).
+You can also find additional MARDEdit documentation on [YouTube (external link)](https://www.youtube.com/results?search_query=marcedit).

 **Step 1:** Get access to MARCEdit on your UTL workstation or download MARCEdit to your laptop from [https://marcedit.reeset.net/downloads](https://marcedit.reeset.net/downloads).
 Once you have access, follow the set up prompts (you can just use the default settings).
 Requesting this on your UTL workstation may take some time - plan ahead and request it well in advance of when you need to complete your metadata work.